 3b.
 In addition to being able to connect over wifi, any hacker (or government agency) who can skirt around a cellular carrier’s firewalls might be able to connect to your phone over a cellular connection.

-4. There are a number of back doors, which I am not at liberty to divulge, that an attacker can access to download personal information from your device regardless of whether or not you have backup encryption turned on, and regardless of whether your phone is locked or unlocked, once a pairing record has been established.
+4. There are a number of techniques, which I am not at liberty to divulge, that an attacker can access to download personal information from your device regardless of whether or not you have backup encryption turned on, and regardless of whether your phone is locked or unlocked, once a pairing record has been established.

 That tiny little pairing record is essentially a key to all of the data on your device.
 That’s why many law enforcement agencies are now seizing desktop machines on an arrest, so that they can grab a copy of this pairing record in order to unlock your phone.
 If you don’t use full disk encryption, a pairing record can most certainly be used from your desktop to download evidence from your phone.
 In the event that a piece of malware is given a copy of a pairing record, it can connect to the phone over usb or wifi and do a number of things that you wouldn’t wish on anyone.